ARM-software/acle/main/design_documents/__ARM_FEATURE_MOPS.rst

 Currently, in section 15.1.7 ("Memory access with non-temporal hints"), the ACLE mentions that language extensions to support cacheability hints are currently being investigated.
-I believe that introducing new intrinsics for non-temporal memory operations could overlap with the support under investiation, so I would suggest waiting for the investigation outcomes to provide a coherent solution.
+We believe that introducing new intrinsics for non-temporal memory operations could overlap with the support under investiation, so we suggest waiting for the investigation outcomes to provide a coherent solution.

 Tag setting memset variation
 ============================

 The ability to tag a memory address during a memset operation seems highly useful for MTE users - for writting a custom allocator, for example.
-As it's also not covered by the regular code generation and library flows, I'd like to propose the introduction of a new intrinsic to cover this scenario.
-I would suggest the following:
+As it's also not covered by the regular code generation and library flows, we propose the introduction of a new intrinsic to cover this scenario.
+We suggest the
+following:

 ::